ArwebTeam/arbase-crud/README.md

-# aragon-crud
+# arbase-crud

-Aragon-crud is a package to expose a CRUD-like interface from an aragon API config
+Arbase-crud is a package to expose a CRUD-like interface from an arbase API config